 New State Law Governing Dining With Dogs (Senate Bill 476)

-Effective September 1, 2019, fixed food establishments in San Marcos may choose to allow dogs in the outside dining areas provided the following requirements of Senate Bill 476 (State Law) are met:
+At their September 30, 2019 meeting, the San Marcos City Council repealed section 18.120 of the San Marcos Code of Ordinances in response to a new state law (Senate Bill 476) regulating dining with dogs that passed during the recent 86th Texas Legislative Session.
+The new State Law, effective September 1, 2019, allows fixed food establishments in San Marcos the option to allow dogs in the outside dining areas provided the following requirements of Senate Bill 476 (State Law) are met:

 A sign is posted in a conspicuous location in the outside dining area stating that dogs are permitted;